Phife Dawg: Career

 Phife Dawg formed A Tribe Called Quest, then simply named Quest, with Q-Tip and DJ Ali Shaheed Muhammad in 1985; the group was later expanded with the addition of Jarobi White.
 A Tribe Called Quest were closely associated with fellow hip-hop acts De La Soul and Jungle Brothers, with the groups collectively known as the Native Tongues.
 A Tribe Called Quest was initially offered a demo deal by Geffen Records in 1989, but signed to Jive Records to release its 1990 début People's Instinctive Travels and the Paths of Rhythm.

 Phife Dawg's contributions to the group increased on its second album, 1991's The Low End Theory, which saw Phife—often calling himself "the Five-Foot Assassin"—rapping about social and political issues; the record has since been acclaimed by critics and musicians.
 The group released three more albums that decade—Midnight Marauders in 1993, Beats, Rhymes and Life in 1996, and The Love Movement in 1998—before disbanding as a result of conflict both with their record label and internally.
 The group's troubles, especially the sometimes tense relationship between Phife and Q-Tip, were featured in the 2011 documentary Beats, Rhymes & Life: The Travels of A Tribe Called Quest, directed by Michael Rapaport.

 Phife also performed with other artists.
 He was featured on the Fu-Schnickens song "La Schmoove", Diamond D's "Painz & Strife" with Pete Rock, and Chi-Ali's "Let the Horns Blow" with Dres, Al' Tariq and Trugoy.
 In 2000, he released his debut solo album, Ventilation: Da LP.
 In 2013, it was reported that Phife was working on another solo album, MUTTYmorPHosis.
 A single, "Sole Men," was released one day after Phife's death (March 23, 2016) along with a posthumously released video.
 Another single, "Nutshell", was released online in April 2016 along with a posthumously released video.

 On November 13, 2015, A Tribe Called Quest reunited for a performance on The Tonight Show Starring Jimmy Fallon in commemoration of the 25th anniversary of People's Instinctive Travels and the Paths of Rhythm.
 That night, Phife and Q-Tip decided to put aside their differences and record a new group album, We Got It from Here...
 Thank You 4 Your Service, in secrecy.
 Phife spent four months working on the album before his death; it was completed by the surviving members and released on November 11, 2016.
 In February 2017, it was announced that Phife's second studio album would be released later in the year.
 The single "Wanna Dance" was released that month and features Dwele and Mike City.

 Phife Dawg's second solo album, Forever, was released on March 22, 2022, the sixth anniversary of his death.

-Personal life
+Personal life and death

 Taylor was married to Deisha Head-Taylor.
 He was a fan of the New York Knicks, and was a playable character in the video games NBA 2K7 and NBA 2K9.